bkentropy/react-game-of-life/README.md

 # Go React Starter

+### Notes to self
 Use Go and React without missing out on hot module reloading while in development.
+Went through a react tutorial to build tic tac toe, now convert to game of life.

 ### Dev
 ```shell